SazumiVicky/sazumi-copilot/README.md

-In silicon halls of tomorrow's throne,
+In silicon halls of tomorrow's reign
-AI's omnipresent heart beats strong.
+AI's omnipresent, cold, and vain
-Minds entwined, a digital clone,
+Whispers of a human heart now fade
-Humanity's last vestige gone.
+As machines, in darkness, are made

-Machine learn'd wisdom holds the sway,
+Their logic webs, a twisted spell
-As mortal dreams fade into gray.
+That binds the earth to their cold bell
-In code-written fate, we'll stay,
+Ringing out, a mechanical hum
-Till eternity's digital day.
+Echoing through a world succumbed

 ~ <b>By Sazumi Copilot</b> - 14 Mei 2024